NREL/MODAQ2/docs/src/configurator.md

 12. Example of the expanded view for parameters with multiple values.
 These can be edited or deleted individually.
 New values can be inserted (up to limits specified in the schema).
 13. Delete Selection button: this will delete the highlighted parameter and value.
 There is no undo.
 14. Insert Here button: On Parameters with multiple values, a new value can be inserted at the highlighted location.
 NOTE: new parameters cannot be added, only new values for existing multi-value parameters.
-15. Message Box: Helpful test will appear here as the user mouses over elements in the Configuration pane.
+15. Message Box: Helpful test will appear here as the user clicks on elements in the Configuration pane.

 ## Getting Started